Master of Science: Admission Requirements

 Computer System Requirements

-Each student accepted into the program is required to purchase a laptop through the Masters program.
+Each student accepted into the program is required to purchase a laptop through the Master's program.
 Laptops are delivered to students at their initial on-campus orientation, and come fully loaded to meet the program's necessary hardware and software requirements.
-Utilizing student and program discounts, the estimated cost of this laptop is $1,500.
+Utilizing student and program discounts, the estimated cost of this laptop is approximately $1,500 - $1,700.
 A high-speed, reliable internet service provider—DSL, cable, or satellite—is required for this program.